Raise A Suilen

-Of the seven bands in BanG Dream!, Raise A Suilen is one of four whose members perform their own music.
-The group has produced eight singles and their first album was released on August 19, 2020.
+Of the ten bands in BanG Dream!, Raise A Suilen is one of seven whose members perform their own music.
+The group has produced eleven singles, a mini-album and their first album was released on August 19, 2020.

 History

 Early history (2018–2019)

 Raise A Suilen started as a backup band that performed music for the in-universe bands whose members are unable to play their own instruments.
 In a 2018 interview with Real Sound, franchise creator and Bushiroad head Takaaki Kidani explained he was reluctant to hire a male backup band for an all-female franchise, prompting the group's formation.
 Kidani envisioned the band as a female version of One Ok Rock and provided them with more freedom in playing music for non-Bushiroad properties than fellow BanG Dream! groups Poppin'Party and Roselia.

 The group debuted with Raychell, Natsume, Kurachi, and Poppin'Party guitarist Sae Ōtsuka in the Garupa Live and Garupa Party! at Tokyo Big Sight on January 13–14, 2018, where they filled the instrumentals for Afterglow, Hello, Happy World!, and Pastel Palettes.
 The band was formally announced as a standalone unit during the event's second day; they were initially named The Third (Beta) as the third live-action music group in the franchise after Poppin'Party and Roselia.

 Their first live concert, known as The Third (Beta) 1st Live, took place on March 25 at Shimokitazawa Garden with Raychell, Natsume, and Kurachi; Ōtsuka was a guest performer and played with the group for the first nine songs, which were pre-existing pieces from the BanG Dream! franchise.
 Kohara was introduced as the band's permanent guitarist for their original track "R・I・O・T".
 It would be released as the band's debut single on December 12 as part of a triple-release day for the franchise along with Poppin'Party and Roselia's respective singles; "R・I・O・T" peaked at sixth on the Oricon Weekly Singles Chart.
 "R・I・O・T"'s B-side "Unstoppable" was later used as ending theme music for the 2018 anime Cardfight!!
 Vanguard.
 The music from the live was compiled into an album and released on September 26.

 On May 12, 2018, The Third served as the opening act for the BanG Dream!
 5th Live at Makuhari Messe.
 Tsumugi joined the band at their second live at Akasaka Blitz on July 17, where they were formally renamed Raise A Suilen.
 A "suilen" (垂簾) is a bamboo screen, and the name alludes to "raising the screen" for performances.
 In November, the band participated in its first overseas performance at CharaExpo USA in Anaheim, California, with Poppin'Party and Roselia.
 Raise A Suilen's first official concert with the new name and full lineup, titled Brave New World, took place on December 7 in the BanG Dream!
 6th Live at Ryōgoku Kokugikan.